Yee Won Chong

 Jacqueline is the Director of the NAACP Environmental and Climate Justice Program.
 Since 2007 Patterson has served as coordinator & co-founder of Women of Color United.
 Jacqui Patterson has worked as a researcher, program manager, coordinator, advocate and activist working on women‘s rights, violence against women, HIV&AIDS, racial justice, economic justice, and environmental and climate justice.
 Patterson served as a Senior Women’s Rights Policy Analyst for ActionAid where she integrated a women’s rights lens for the issues of food rights, macroeconomics, and climate change as well as the intersection of violence against women and HIV&AIDS.
 Previously, she served as Assistant Vice-President of HIV/AIDS Programs for IMA World Health providing management and technical assistance to medical facilities and programs in 23 countries in Africa and the Caribbean.
 Patterson served as the Outreach Project Associate for the Center on Budget and Policy Priorities, and Research Coordinator for Johns Hopkins University.
 She was also a U.S. Peace Corps Jamaica volunteer.
 Patterson’s publications/Articles include: ”Jobs vs Health: An Unnecessary Dilemma”, “Climate Change is a Civil Rights Issue”, “Gulf Oil Drilling Disaster: Gendered Layers of Impact”, “Disasters, Climate Change Uproot Women of Color” and an upcoming book chapter, “Equity in Disasters: Civil and Human Rights Challenges in the Context of Emergency Events” in the book Building Community Resilience Post-Disaster.
 Patterson holds a master’s degree in social work from the University of Maryland and a master’s degree in public health from Johns Hopkins University.
 She currently serves on the Gender Justice Working Group of the US Social Forum, the Advisory Committee for The Grandmothers’ Project, the Steering Committee of Interfaith Moral Action on Climate Change, as well as on the Board of Directors for the Institute of the Black World, Center for Story Based Strategies and the US Climate Action Network.

-Sara Pennington is Campaign Director for We Own It, a national network that works on cooperative education and organizing.
+Sara Dillon is a Senior Organizing Manager in the Western Region with the Sierra Club.
 Originally from West Virginia, Sara began organizing in eastern Kentucky with Kentuckians For The Commonwealth to renew and reform Kentucky's rural electric cooperatives.
 Since then, she has deepened and broadened her organizing commitments to include just transition, racial justice, and a healthy democracy, while also bringing a strategic communications and digital strategies lens to relational organizing.
 While with KFTC, Sara served on the board of the Climate Justice Alliance.
 Sara has a PhD in creative writing with an emphasis in poetry and has published a chapbook of poems.
 She lives in Lexington, Kentucky.

 Based in Toronto, Amara works with a number of organizations to build purpose-driven, engaged, and resilient teams who can take bold action.
 She has a background in designing and running campaigns and deliberative processes, as well as in non-profit governance, organizational development, media relations, digital engagement, and training and curriculum design.